-The fire wheel symbolized by the sun, and eventually, everyone would return home with a flame from the town’s bonfire to light their home’s hearth.
+The fire wheel symbolized the sun, and eventually, everyone would return home with a flame from the town’s bonfire to light their home’s hearth.

 Not only does Samhain mark an end to harvesting crops for winter storage, but it was also traditionally a time used by early peoples to cull their herds.
-Farmers would bring their livestock down from pastures in the hills and slaughter some animals to feed themselves through the long winter months ahead.
+Farmers would bring their livestock down from summer grazing pastures in the hills and slaughter some animals to feed themselves through the long winter months ahead.

 Samhain became associated with death due to the slaughter of animals and because Samhain marked the beginning of Winter and the end of a season.